FNALLPC/cms-das-pre-exercises/_episodes/06_CMSDASPreExercise-git.md

 {: .prereq}

-# Exercise 18 - Learning Git and GitHub
+# Learning Git and GitHub

 ## Git Configuration

-Begin by setting up your .gitconfig on your local machine or cmslpc:
+If you haven't setup git on yet, execute the following three commands (note: you should probably do this both on cmslpc and your own laptop, plus any other clusters or computers you use for development).

 ```shell
 git config --global user.name "[Name]"